 “Even placing them with adequate sex partners of the opposite sex, that had matured in uncrowded conditions, also gave very little indication of retention of any adequate reproductive behaviour.” (page 85).

-Once again, the above finding speculates ~ that the Beautiful Ones rejects (by “choice”, once again) on anything new than their own homeostatic solidarity.
-Even when inadvertently placed in a fresh new environment for mating opportunities led these mice in confusion, awkwardness and hesitance to reproduce.
+Once again, the above finding speculates ~ that the Beautiful Ones rejects (by “choice”, once again) on anything new than their own survival comfort.
+Even when inadvertently placed in a fresh new environment for mating opportunities ~ led these mice in confusion, awkwardness and hesitance to reproduce.

 …So what are “my” thoughts?